johanneshilden/lets-parse/json-combinator/README.md

 import qualified Data.Map.Strict as H
 ```

 First, we'll introduce a simple algebraic data type to represent JSON data in Haskell-land.
-Looking at [http://json.org/](json.org), we can see that a JSON value is always one of the following; a string, a number, an object, an array, true, false, or null.
+Looking at [http://json.org/](json.org), we can see that a JSON value is exactly one of the following; a string, a number, an object, an array, true, false, or null.

 ```haskell
 data Json = Object  !Dictionary